Attract more customers by transforming your location: a sensory friendly story

 It is an easy thing to do if you provide individual service to attract more customers by becoming sensory-friendly.
 Ask them what their sensory preferences are, and then match them as best you can during service delivery.

-Testimonial: becoming sensory-friendly attracts new customers
+Testimonial: Becoming sensory-friendly attracts new customers

 Here is what Kerry Legere Jenkins, a Registered Massage Therapist in Rothesay, New Brunswick, Canada had to say about a sensory-friendly transformation that I undertook in her massage therapy practice called Got Your Back.

 “I had my office space made sensory-friendly last year with Christel Seeberger and it has made a huge impact on my business.
-Since space was done, I noticed a substantial increase in bookings, which I found overwhelming, unexpected and completely welcome.
+Since the space was done, I noticed a substantial increase in bookings, which I found overwhelming, unexpected and completely welcome.
 My clients, who have been here before, some for years, began noticing décor or artwork that has been here the whole time because of the movement of items to help group them, or by the suggestion of Christel, placed in another spot altogether.
-I hear feedback a lot from clients who think my space is “wonderful” or “lovely” or “welcoming” and I know the help I had and the changes we made are all the reason for it.
+I hear feedback a lot from clients who think my space is “wonderful” or “lovely” or “welcoming” and I know the help I had, and the changes we made, are all the reason for it.